tamentis/ksh/README.md

 ## Disclaimer
 I cannot be held responsible for whatever damage is done to your system from using that code.
-I have taken many shortcuts to get that running on both Linux and macOS
+It is provided AS IS, with NO WARRANTY, either expressed or implied.

 ## Refresh
 1. clone the repo for whatever branch you want: